benmccann/jenkins-saml-plugin/doc/TROUBLESHOOTING.md

 ### No valid subject assertion found in response

-Check that the `SP Entry ID` it is the same in the SP (Jenkins) and IdP, by defaulr Jenkins uses `JENKINS_URL/securityRealm/finishLogin` you can change this value if you use the SAML Plugin's Advanced Setting named "SP Entity ID".
+Check that the `SP Entry ID` it is the same in the SP (Jenkins) and IdP, by default Jenkins uses `JENKINS_URL/securityRealm/finishLogin` you can change this value if you use the SAML Plugin's Advanced Setting named "SP Entity ID".

 ```
 org.pac4j.saml.exceptions.SAMLException: No valid subject assertion found in response